-Representatives from Walker County and the cities of LaFayette, Chickamauga, Rossville and Lookout Mountain recently met to discuss issues facing each community.
-A common theme quickly emerged: the urgent need to address basic infrastructure.
+Representatives from Walker County and the cities of LaFayette, Chickamauga, Rossville, Lookout Mountain and Fort Oglethorpe recently met to discuss issues facing each community.
+A common theme quickly emerged – the urgent need to address basic infrastructure.

-With the current Special Purpose Local Option Sales Tax (SPLOST) winding down in September, local governments in Walker County will turn to the 2020 SPLOST to address critical needs.
+With the current Special Purpose Local Option Sales Tax (SPLOST) winding down in September 2020, local governments in Walker County discussed ways to focus on these critical needs without increasing taxes.

-On May 19th, the public will be asked to continue the one-percent special sales tax to keep funding intact to improve roads and public safety, replace aging equipment and address community development across Walker County.
+On the May 19, 2020 ballot, voters will be asked to continue the existing one-percent special sales tax to keep funding intact to improve roads and public safety, replace aging equipment and address community development across Walker County.

 $9,000,000 for Public Works

-- $6,000,000 to increase the number of roads being resurfaced and bridged repaired.
+- $6,000,000 to increase the number of roads being resurfaced and bridges repaired.

 - $3,000,000 investment in roadside mowers, public works equipment and vehicles.
 Roughly 10 roadside mowers and other equipment used to clean ditches and culvert are worn out and badly need replaced.